strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/hayabusa.md

 # For the Ubuntu VM

+In this lab segment you will use Hayabusa to perform rapid intrusion-detection analysis against collected log files.
+Hayabusa is a fast, no-frills tool ideal for tactical investigations where logs are available on a host but not ingested into a central SIEM.
+You’ll work with several sample attack event logs—many containing Sysmon telemetry—and run Hayabusa to see what alerts and detections it produces.
+The exercise will demonstrate the value of Sysmon data for detecting attacker behavior and how a lightweight tool can quickly surface indicators of compromise.
+Treat Hayabusa as a complementary capability: it’s useful for on-disk log analysis when you can pull logs from a system and want fast, local analysis, and it pairs well with broader tooling such as DeepWhite or DeepBlue CLI for deeper triage and enrichment.

 ## The objective of this lab is to use Hayabusa to analyze Sysmon logs and detect suspicious activity related to process creation, network connections, and authentication events.

 Let's become root: